 The vasectomy procedure is quick and able to be performed in under 30 minutes, and does not require a general anaesthetic.
 Dr. Cashion performs over 1500 vasectomies a year with this gentle technique that allows for a fast recovery and return to work, all at an affordable price.

-You can have your consultation and the procedure on the same day in our clinic, or speak to Dr. Cashion for a free phone consultation if you still have questions.
-Online bookings are also available for a range of locations around Australia.
+You can have your consultation and the procedure within 48 hours in our clinic, or speak to Dr. Cashion for a free phone consultation if you still have questions.
+Online bookings are also available for a range of vasectomy clinic locations around Australia.